noRequestBody

 - All

-operations across all paths - All
+GEToperations across all paths - All

-operations across all paths - Both inline and referenced request bodies
+DELETEoperations across all paths - Both inline and referenced request bodies

 Why this matters

-While not strictly forbidden by the HTTP specification, request bodies on GET
+While not strictly forbidden by the HTTP specification, request bodies on GET and DELETE operations are problematic:

 -